 It is a myth that you should rest if you have arthritis, sore muscles, or a minor injury.
 It is more imperative in these situations that you move those joints.

-Only a few changes can get the ball rolling:
+A few changes can get the ball rolling:

 Start eating healthier